AprilGar/ExtendedProjectOneInstructions/Building-A-RESTful-API-With-Scala-Play/Part5.md

     class LibraryServiceSpec extends BaseSpec with MockFactory with ScalaFutures with GuiceOneAppPerSuite
     ```

-2. Next we need to create an instance of our service in the class
+2. Next we need to create an instance of our service in the class:
     ```scala
     val mockConnector = mock[LibraryConnector]
     implicit val executionContext: ExecutionContext = app.injector.instanceOf[ExecutionContext]